web-bee-ru/nuxt-starter/README.md

 1. Named exports from SFC are not supported, so interface types should be defined in separate `.ts` files.
    - See https://github.com/vuejs/vue-loader/issues/1281
    - Waiting for something like https://github.com/ktsn/vuetype
-2. Typechecking and autocomplete is not supported inside template section, neither in IDE nor during compilation.
+2. Type checking and auto-completion is not supported inside template section, neither in IDE nor during compilation.
    - Waiting for https://github.com/znck/vue-developer-experience
-3. Vue 2 composition API has some limitations: https://github.com/vuejs/composition-api#limitations
+3. Vue 2 composition API has some limitations: https://github.com/vuejs/composition-api#limitations.
-4. WebStorm 2020.2 has an issue with augmentation of Nuxt/Vue context, see https://youtrack.jetbrains.com/issue/WEB-46669
+4. WebStorm 2020.2 has an issue with augmentation of Nuxt/Vue context, see https://youtrack.jetbrains.com/issue/WEB-46669.
+5. Vuelidate does not have Composition API + TypeScript support yet, see https://github.com/vuelidate/vuelidate/issues/684.